 3. JAPANTOWN SAN JOSE

-Japantown San Jose is one of the last three authentic Japantowns in the United States, which makes it 100% well-worth the visit!
-Located just a few blocks north of San Jose’s City Hall, Japantown features a ton of fun activities to busy yourself with.
+San Jose’s Japantown is one of the last three authentic Japantowns in the United States, which makes it 100% well-worth the visit!
+From yummy Japanese / Hawaiian food joints to cute mom-and-pop shops selling everything from lucky cats to origami papers, Japantown features a ton of fun activities to busy yourself with.

-This historic neighborhood is known for its eclectic dining scene, with restaurants serving anything from regional Japanese fare to Chinese, Hawaiian, and even Mexican food.
+If you’re looking for a proper meal, you’ll be glad to know that this historic neighborhood is known for its eclectic dining scene, with restaurants serving everything from regional Japanese fare to Chinese, Hawaiian, and even Mexican food.
+After your meal, don’t forget to get dango / mochi bites at Shuei-Do Manju Shop or shave ice at Pau Hana Shave Ice Co.!

 You can even stop by a karaoke bar (any night of the week) and sing your heart out!